"That makes one feel guilty!"

 Here are some possibilities:

-• Relieving neck and back pain boosts your focus and productivity
+- Relieving neck and back pain boosts your focus and productivity

-• Improved fitness enhances confidence, noticed by clients and coworkers
+- Improved fitness enhances confidence, noticed by clients and coworkers

-• Better sleep and more energy from regular workouts increase productivity, even if it takes an hour or two weekly.
+- Better sleep and more energy from regular workouts increase productivity, even if it takes an hour or two weekly

-You’re discovering how those values can *support *each other!
+Now you’re not just resolving this value conflict.
+You’re discovering how those values can support each other!

 At this point, you’ll start to feel strongly motivated to take action.